cmc-aau/biocloud-docs/docs/guides/webportal/apps/coder.md

 When you are done with your work, it's important to stop the app to free up resources for other users.
 You can do that by clicking the red **Cancel** button under **My Interactive Sessions**, see the screenshots above.

 !!! warning "Always inspect and optimize efficiency for next time!"
     When the job completes, **!!!ALWAYS!!!** inspect the CPU and memory usage of the job in either the notification email received or using [these commands](../../../slurm/accounting.md#job-efficiency-summary) and adjust the next job accordingly!
-This is essential to avoid wasting resources which other people could used, and to reduce queue time.
+This is essential to avoid wasting resources which other people could have used, and to reduce queue time.